metatrot/public-vivaria-test/README.md

 ```bash
 viv run debug_small_libs/markdown --task-family-path ~/public-tasks/debug_small_libs/ --agent-path ~/agents/headless-human/
 ```

+(Note: unfortunately, a valid API key is still needed, even though it won't be used)

 This will print out a run number.
 SSH into the run (while already inside of the VM):